 The cemetery is located west of the campus core of SIUE at the crest of a bluff hill about 25 feet tall.1 It is only a few hundred feet from the Community Soccer fields, with Bluff Hall the closest campus building.
 The nearest road is, appropriately, Whiteside Road, but can also be seen from Stadium Drive.

-For a more precise location of the cemetery, see the Maps page [work in progress].
+For a more precise location of the cemetery, see Maps.